brettz9/webappfind/README.md

 Although I would eventually like to allow the add-on to accept hard-coded URLs for the web apps (so that users or vendors could ensure that their "Open With" instruction went to a particular URL regardless of add-on settings) and while filetypes.json does provide for *default*Handlers, filetypes.json deliberately avoids providing a mechanism for obligating the add-on to utilize a specific web app URL when opening files of a given type.
 This is by design as I believe the open nature of operating systems letting you choose what application to use for a given data file ought to be maintained by default with web apps (and be unlike the even worse status quo where websites not only don't allow other apps to read their data but host your data exclusively at their own site, even if they at least allow offline capability).
 I am interested, however, in seeing the possibility for registering "validate" modes independently from editors (but even here, I don't think I'd want to allow hard-coding of validators).
 But again, I do intend to allow hard-coding at the add-on level to provide some means of obligating the use of a particular URL.

 Note that although this particular collection of "Open With..." executables and a (currently Firefox-only) add-on is called "WebAppFind", the protocols are prefixed to begin with the more generic phrasing "web+local" so as to allow openness to the possibility that non-browser desktop apps could also handle reading and editing of these offline-available, type-aware data files.
 The filetypes.json file is similarly non-commital in terminology or behavior about where the files will be opened, so desktop apps could (and, I believe, ought) to utilize filetypes.json when seeking to detect type information (beyond just reading the file extension).

+# Rationale for API design

+`postMessage` was chosen for having a familiar API and already designed for potentially untrusted collaboration sources.
+(See the section "Comparison with similar WebAPI work" for other possibilities.)

+Before discovering the command line handling, I originally sought to have the executable create a temp file containing an ID and path and mode info while supplying that to the add-on via a URL which would in turn check the temp file (this approach might work for other browsers if they do not allow add-ons to check command line arguments).

 # Possible future API changes